wp-plugins/flyzoo/readme.txt

 == Changelog ==

 = 1.2.0 =
-* 05.03.2014 - Introduced Secure Connection over HTTPS/SSL
+* 05.03.2014 - New feature: Secure Connection over HTTPS/SSL

 = 1.1.1 =
 * 04.25.2014 - Now Single Sign On is optional, improved infrastructure and chat message delivery